(Updated April 2018) by Lee Martin MSc RD

 Every April, every year it is IBS Awareness Month worldwide.

-This year I am going to be personally involved supporting IBS Awareness Month 2017 by providing advice on the talkhealth online clinic on bowel issues & IBS 2017 along with several other medical experts.
-We will be available to answer questions on issues surrounding bowel incontinence, bowel cancer, constipation, IBS and any other bowel issues.
-Follow the link here for more information about this online clinic.
+Last year I was personally involved supporting IBS Awareness Month (2017) by providing advice on the talkhealth ‘Online clinic on bowel issues & IBS’.
+This online clinic is something talkhealth organise every year and you can follow the link here for more information about this years (2018) online clinic where a range of medical experts will be available to answer questions on issues surrounding bowel incontinence, bowel cancer, constipation, IBS and any other bowel issues.

-Wherever you live in the world please try to get involved with your local IBS charities or organisations to support IBS Awareness Month 2017.
+Wherever you live in the world please try to get involved with your local IBS charities or organisations to support IBS Awareness Month.
 In the UK we are lucky to have the excellent charity the IBS Network who advocate and encourage more research, improved education and promote effective self-management for those with IBS.
-You can read more about their campaign this year here.

 You can also get involved on twitter by following the hashtag #IBSAwarenessMonth